HamzaZaidiX/Instagram-Clone/README.md

 ## 📸 Introduction:

 **The Famous Video and Images posting site known as `Instagram App Clone` is built from React JS and uses `Firebase Authentication`.
-This project first project for me in React JS.**
+This is First and Old project for me in React JS.**

 ## 📸 Quick Start: